DDC Over DisplayPort

 If the video adapter implements Display Port Dual Mode, also known as DP++, then it is possible to use a "passive adapter" between the DisplayPort output on the host and the HDMI/DVI input on the monitor.

-When the host detects that its DisplayPort output is connected to a HDMI/DVI monitor input instead of a DisplayPort input, it shifts to "alternate" mode, treating its DisplayPort connector as if it were a weird DVI/HDMI connector.
-It uses TDMS for the video signal, and uses the AUX channel pins as simple SDA/SCL pins.
+When the host detects that its DisplayPort output is connected to a HDMI/DVI monitor input instead of a DisplayPort input, it shifts to "dual mode", treating its DisplayPort connector as if it were a weird DVI/HDMI connector.
+It uses TMDS for the video signal, and uses the AUX channel pins as simple SDA/SCL pins.
 A "passive" adapter simply routes wires appropriately, and adjusts voltage levels.

-Note that here may be limitations on the number of DisplayPort outputs can operate in alternate mode.
+A video adapter may have a limitation on the number of DisplayPort outputs that can operate in dual mode.
 In that case, active adapters are required.

 For futher details of DisplayPort, its Wikipedia page is an excellent resource.